garrettsparks/nvfbc-relay/README.md

 Shadowplay does.
 The GPU itself does nearly zero work since no rendering resources are utilized;
 we don't even initialize a DX9 rendering pipeline, it's just there to hold the surface and swap chain. \
+This simplicity comes with drawbacks. \
+The most obvious one is that we consider it outside our scope to provide an encoder;
+we explcitly do not want to use NVENC because it has a nonzero, though small, performance impact.
+Encoding the output stream is left to the capture card host.\
-This does come with a drawback: DX9 has no capability to output HDR, and while it does seem possible to utilize a shared surface to pass the NvFBC output to DX11, there doesn't seem to be any easy way to directly present a surface in DX11 aside from rendering it as a texture, which both greatly increases complexity and probably throws away all performance benefits at these
+DX9 has no capability to output HDR, and while it does seem possible to utilize a shared surface to pass the NvFBC output to DX11, there doesn't seem to be any easy way to directly present a surface in DX11 aside from rendering it as a texture, which both greatly increases complexity and probably throws away all performance benefits at these